puf/puf.io/notes/posts/Firestore document count estimator.md

 alsoOn: []
 tags: [firestore, firebase]
 ---
-If you use Firestore's built-in `add` method, you can get a rough estimate of the number of documents in a collection by providing a relatively small number of consecutive document IDs.
+If you use Firestore's built-in `add` method, you can get a rough estimate of the number of documents in a collection by providing a relatively small number of consecutive document IDs.[^1]

+Follow these steps to got an "order of magnitude" estimation of the number of documents in a large collection[^2]:

-First we need to get the first 100-200 document IDs in the collection, which you can do by:
+1. We need to get the first 100-200[^3] document IDs in the collection.
 1. Go to the <a href="https://console.firebase.google.com/project/_/firestore/databases/-default-/data/?view=query-view&query=1%7CLIM%7C3%2F200&scopeType=collection&scopeName=%2Flogs">Firestore query builder</a>
 2. Hide all fields from the results, which leads just the document ID
 3. Drag while holding the mouse button to select all document IDs, and copy them